clawoflight/aursec/aursec/man/aursec-chain.1.md

 :   Stops mining with the coinbase account

 mine blocks *NUMBER*
-:   mines min. *NUMBER* Blocks with the coinbase account
+:   Mines min. *NUMBER* Blocks with the coinbase account

+mine auto
+:   Needed for automining.
+Has to be used as "aursec"-user.
+Mines more if there where commits since the last mining.

 get-hash  *STRING*
 :   Gets current consensus-hash and number of commits of package *STRING*